cloudmesh-community/book/chapters/in/ai-rest.md

 * [IBM Watson](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/wml-ai.html)
 * [Microsoft Azure ML Studio](https://studio.azureml.net/)

-Some of the cloud service providers have exposed a few REST based APIs to the users and one such API is
+A few Cloud service providers expose REST based APIs to the users and one such API is
 [Google Cloud Vision API](https://cloud.google.com/vision/) which we will discuss in the next section and illustrate the usage with an example.